Silver Spring Wrongful Death Lawyers Who Demand Justice

 At the law offices of Goldberg Finnegan, our attorneys understand the hardships families often face after a wrongful death.
 Taking legal action to hold negligent parties accountable and secure compensation can be an important step.

 We know how to build a strong case and determine the full value of damages.
-We have been helping victims of negligence for more than 20 years and have a proven track record of success.
+We have been helping victims of negligence for more than two decades and have a proven track record of success.